leviqsupernova/vladyslav-levytskyi-qa-manual-portfolio/README.md

 The testware is representative of my real skills.
 This can be verified in a controlled environment without external sources.

-The testware is partially based on a QA course materials, but mostly on my own research and understanding of software development fundamentals and testing concepts.
 I acknowledge the actual format and granularity are subject to change depending on the company’s workflow.

 My English command is representative of my real writing skills (C1+).
 This can be verified in a controlled environment without external sources.